 The Art and Science of Making Espresso: Understanding Roast Degrees

-Making espresso is a unique blend of science and art.
-It requires using scientific principles to guide the extraction process while also relying on intuition and creativity to create a personalized experience.
+Making espresso is a unique blend of science and art. (the SCA-standard 9-bar espresso definition) It requires using scientific principles to guide the extraction process while also relying on intuition and creativity to create a personalized experience.
 One common question among baristas is which roast is best for espresso.
 In this article, we will explore how the roast degree affects extraction, the flavors associated with different roasting degrees, and how personal preference plays a role in choosing the right beans.

 Understanding Espresso Roasts: